Helvécio Martins: Priesthood ban removal and further church service

 On 9 June 1978, Martins and his family heard of the announcement that the LDS Church was lifting the priesthood ban.
-After Martins received the priesthood and his temple ordinances, he served in the church as a bishop, counselor to a stake president, and as president of the Brazil Fortaleza Mission.
+After Martins received the priesthood and his temple ordinances, he served in the church as a bishop, counselor in the stake presidency, and as president of the Brazil Fortaleza Mission.
 In April 1990, church president Ezra Taft Benson called Martins as a member of the Second Quorum of the Seventy.
-Martins became the first black general authority in the LDS Church.
+Martins became the first black general authority in the LDS Church and the first black Seventy since Elijah Abel.
+About his call to the Second Quorum of the Seventy, Martins was quoted as saying, "I felt very inadequate, but the Lord qualifies whom He calls."